AFRICA

 10) Is "change of control" of a business required?

-Yes, a merger requires the change respectively the acquisition of control (which includes mergers of two previously independent businesses as well as the creation of a jointly controlled full function joint venture).
+Yes, a merger requires the change respectively the acquisition of control (which includes mergers of two previously independent businesses as well as the creation of a jointly controlled full-function joint venture).

 11) How is “control” defined?